 Millvale is South Africa’s most private course, owned by Investec, the investment bank, for the use of its top management and clients.
 It’s also remotely situated in attractive bushveld surroundings to the west of Johannesburg, in the North West Province, so it has very limited play.
-Investec do not allow Golf Digest South Africa access to rate the course for their biennial Top 100 rankings.
+Investec did not allow the now defunct Golf Digest South Africa access to rate the course for rating purposes

 Despite its exclusivity, though, many South African golfers are familiar with Millvale, due to recent television exposure.
 Investec are major sponsors of the Sunshine Tour, and Millvale hosts the final event of the Chase to the Investec Cup in March.
 This is the Sunshine Tour’s version of the FedEx Cup.